 The picture at the top of the page shows a side view of the male with white nose and white thorax stripes.
 There is also a yellow form.

 Dragonhunter (Hagenius brevistylus).
 A very large eastern Clubtail and the sole representative of the Hagenius genus.
-Our largest, most powerful dragonfly is the Dragonhunter, the largest member of the
+Our largest, most powerful dragonfly is the Dragonhunter, the largest of clubtail dragonflies.

-At the opposite end of North America, three forceptail species (Aphylla) roam near slow moving waters.
+At the opposite end of North America, three forceptail species roam near slow moving waters.

 The large size, blue eyes, and relatively bright colors of the Two-striped Forceptail (Aphylla williamsoni) in the fourth picture help to catch the eye of careful observers.